Special Needs and Disabilities

 Clean Mud; one of my favourite calming sensory materials

-communication is the key to independence
+communication is a major key to independence